Sam Worthington, Wrath of the Titans

 As per Deadline.com, there's "zero doubt" that The Hunger Games will top not only the domestic box office, but also the international one.
 Now, there's really less than zero doubt that the Gary Ross / Jennifer Lawrence movie will remain at the top in the United States / Canada, but also overseas?

 Last weekend, The Hunger Games opened with an acceptable $59.25 million in 67 territories.
-But if it drops 50% this weekend — something quite possible — the futuristic adventure drama would gross only about $30 million.
+But if it drops 50 percent this weekend -- something quite possible -- the futuristic adventure drama would gross only about $30 million.
 If so, could Wrath of the Titans beat it?

 Wrath of the Titans is expected to earn $29 million in North America at 3,545 theaters, among them approximately 4,400 3D and 290 IMAX screens.
 The adventure fantasy's estimated Friday take is $11.2 million, including a just okay $1 million from Thursday midnight screenings.